pyrddlgym-project/pyRDDLGym/docs/jax.rst

 adaptively selects a learning rate at each iteration whose gradient update provides the greatest improvement in the return objective.

-This optimizer can be used as a drop-in replacement for ``JaxRDDLBackpropPlanner`` as follows:
+This optimizer can be used as a drop-in replacement for ``JaxBackpropPlanner`` as follows:

 .. code-block:: python